 Helly Hansen Hydropower Fashion Sneaker

 This provides durability and users online rave about how much support these shoes provide.
-The white sole and dark shoe combination means you can wear these shoes casually if you like.
+The white sole and dark shoe combination mean you can wear these shoes casually if you like.

 Our list would be incomplete without mentioning another product from the same company.
-We are also fond of the look of the Helly Hansen Women’s Aquapace Boat Shoe.
+We are also fond of the look of the Helly Hansen Women’s Watermoc Water Shoe.

 Equipped with a rubber sole that contains a multi-directional grip system and quick-dry mesh, this shoe is another great choice to have onboard when sailing.
-With antibacterial technology and a molded sock liner, you can’t go wrong with this particular brand.
+With a flexible and comfortable grip, you can’t go wrong with this particular brand.

 Terrex Climacool Boat